-Irrigation and drainage is in the responsibility of the Ministry of Agriculture.
-In 2006, the Amelioration and Irrigation Open Joint Stock Company (AIOJSC) was established.
+Irrigation and drainage is in the responsibility of the Amelioration and Water Economy JSC (Amelioration JSC).
+In 2006, the Amelioration and Water Economy Open Joint Stock Company (AIOJSC) was established.
 It originated from the State Amelioration and Irrigation Agency.
 Its role is essentially providing bulk water supplies to irrigation systems and overseeing the development and management of irrigation and drainage systems in the country.
 All shares of AIOJSC are state owned.